strblr/react-stored/README.md

 #### The update function

-Just like `useState`, the update function can take a value, or a _function_ taking the old store value as an argument and returning the new one.
+Like `useState`, the update function can take a value, or a _function_ taking the old value as an argument and returning the new one.

 ```javascript
 const [counter, setCounter] = useStore('counter', 0)